DuskyLunari/DuskyLunari/README.md

 Interested in coding and aiming to work in the future in the field of web development !

-I’m interested in Python & Javascript the most currently.
+I’m interested in Javascript/React the most currently.

 I like to spend time programming small games as a hobby.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### My current project(s)
+### My current hoby project(s)

 <br>

-- A top down RPG turn based
+- An RPG web based (React.js no backend)

 <br>